syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/items.md

 ### ComboBox

-you can render a ComboBox item, bt setting the [type](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonItem/#type) property to `ComboBox`.
+You can render a ComboBox item, by setting the [type](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonItem/#type) property to `ComboBox`.
 Also, you can customize the combobox using [ribbonComboBoxSettingsModel](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonComboBoxSettingsModel/).

 #### Filtering

-You can make use of [allowFiltering](https://helpej2.syncfusion.com/documentation/api/ribbon/ribbonComboBoxSettingsModel/#allowfiltering) property which provides built-in support for filtering data items.
+You can make use of [allowFiltering](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonComboBoxSettingsModel/#allowfiltering) property which provides built-in support for filtering data items.
 As soon as you start typing the characters, the filter operation initiates automatically.
 If no match is found, the value of the `noRecordsTemplate` property will be displayed.
 By default the value is `false`.

 ```typescript
 import { Ribbon, RibbonTabModel, RibbonItemType } from "@syncfusion/ej2-ribbon";